Contents

 PCB through-hole plating requirement

-The IPC document also defines the following plating minimum requirements for surface and hole plating:
+The IPC document also defines the following minimum requirements for surface and hole plating:

 Refer to tables 3-4, 3-5, and 3-6 of the IPC 6012E version, March 2020.

 Plating is usually measured as an average per side of the hole.
-The glass fiber protrusion into the plating of the hole can cause cracks.
+Glass fiber protrusions into the hole’s plating can cause cracks.
 When calculating the average plating of the hole, such isolated thick or thin plating is ignored.

 Key takeaways: